akka/akka-persistence-cassandra/docs/src/main/paradox/configuration.md

 It is not enabled automatically as it is in the driver's reference.conf and is not overridable in a profile.

+If the ip addresses of your cassandra nodes might change (e.g. if you use k8s) then

+`datastax-java-driver.advanced.resolve-contact-points = false`

+should also be set (resolves a dns address again when new connections are created).
+This also implies disabling java's dns cache with `-Dnetworkaddress.cache.ttl=0`.

 ### Cassandra driver overrides

 @@snip [reference.conf](/core/src/main/resources/reference.conf) { #profile }